lapatel22/ChIP-wrangler-repo/README.md

 # Getting started

+This tutorial is for running the ChIP-wrangler pipeline for normalization of ChIP-seq data.

-The following tutorial assumes a general knowledge of NGS data and ChIP-seq.
+It assumes a general knowledge of NGS data and ChIP-seq.
 For more details see [an overview of NGS analysis with HOMER](http://homer.ucsd.edu/homer/ngs/).

 ChIP-wrangler is suited for the normalization of ChIP-seq data when global changes are expected.
 It builds off of previous work by  [Orlando et al.](https://pubmed.ncbi.nlm.nih.gov/25437568/) where exogenous chromatin from another species is added to the samples ("spiked" in) before immunoprecipitation.
 The assumption is the exogenous spike-in chromatin is unaffected by the treatment conditions, while still being subject to technical variability experienced by the target sample.